Large centrifugal ventilation fan for tunnel and metro duty on the Jitamitra shop floor

 Tunnel & metro fans — reversible in service, rated for smoke on fire mode.

-Tunnel and metro fans move large volumes of air through road tunnels, rail bores and underground metro stations — diluting vehicle and congestion pollutants in daily service, and extracting hot smoke to keep escape routes tenable on fire mode.
+Tunnel and metro fans move large volumes of air through road tunnels, rail bores and underground metro stations — moving air to your specified longitudinal airflow and dilution target in daily service, and extracting hot smoke at the temperature-time duty and hold time your smoke-control strategy specifies on fire mode.
 The same machine may have to run forward, run in reverse, and survive a hot-smoke emergency, all at low noise beside the public.
-We engineer to that dual duty across the full envelope below — up to 2,00,000 CMH, 2,000 mmWC and 400 HP — not off a shelf.
+We engineer to that dual duty across the full envelope below — up to 2,25,000 CMH, 2,000 mmWC and 425 HP — not off a shelf.

 reversibleforward / reverse